Could 2019, or maybe 2020 (just in time for Glastonbury’s 50th birthday) be the year Pink Floyd finally play Glastonbury?

 The 74-year-old, Pink Floyd legend, is set to play a series of massive outdoor gigs which will include Glasgow, Liverpool, Manchester and Birmingham, as well as Barclaycard presents British Summertime Hyde Park in London, where he will be headlining on Friday, July 6th 2018.

-The tour will mark Waters’ first live appearance in the UK since releasing his new album ‘Is This The Life We Really Want?’ in June, and indeed his first time he tours Europe since The Wall Live, which was way back in 2010-2013.
+The tour will mark Waters’ first live appearance in the UK since releasing his new album ‘Is This The Life We Really Want?’ in June, and indeed the first time he tours Europe since The Wall Live, which was way back in 2010-2013.

 This latest news about Waters follows hints that Fleetwood Mac could perform at Glastonbury in the next few years and suggestions from Michael Eavis that the festival could increase its capacity by an extra 30,000 tickets in the future.